json-api/json-api/_format/1.1/index.md

 servers **MUST** respond with a `415 Unsupported Media Type` status code if that media type contains any media type parameters other than `ext` or `profile`.

+> Note: Older JSON:API servers that do not support the `ext` or `profile` media type parameters will respond with a `415 Unsupported Media Type` client error status if the `ext` or `profile` media type parameter is present.

 If a request's `Accept` header contains an instance of the JSON:API media type, servers **MUST** respond with a `406 Not Acceptable` status code if all instances of that media type are modified with a media type parameter other than `ext` or `profile`.

-If a request's `Accept` header contains an instance of the JSON:API media type, servers **MUST** respond with a `406 Not Acceptable` status code if every instance of that media type is modified by the `ext` parameter and each contains at least one unsupported extension URI.
+If every instance of that media type is modified by the `ext` parameter and each contains at least one unsupported extension URI, the server **MUST** also respond with a `406 Not Acceptable`.

+Servers that support profiles **SHOULD** specify the `Vary` header with `Accept` as one of its values.
+This applies to responses with and without any profiles applied.

+> Note: Some HTTP intermediaries (e.g. CDNs) may ignore the `Vary` header unless specifically configured to respect it.

 ## <a href="#document-structure" id="document-structure" class="headerlink"></a> Document Structure